 Pain associated with the heel of the hoof.
 The challenge is to determine what is actually painful.
 Many structures and conditions can be involved.
 These include the navicular bone, flexor tendons, ligaments, the coffin bone, the coffin joint, under-run heels, sheared heels, and deep-seated thrush.

 Clinical Signs: Lameness of one or both front limbs, shifting leg lameness (especially when circled to the right or left), and heal sensitivity with hoof testers.

 Diagnosis: Response to digital nerve blocks, radiographic changes, MRI

 Treatment: Correct any obvious abnormalities of the hoof, shoe to decrease tension on the flexor tendons, and reduce frog pressure.
-In addition anti-inflammatory medications, intra-articular injections, isoxuprine or pentoxyphyline.
-Tildren?
-Neurectomies (cutting the nerve to the heel) can be used successfully in some hard to treat cases.
+In addition, anti-inflammatory medications, intra-articular injections, isoxuprine or pentoxyphyline.
+Neurectomies (cutting the nerve to the heel) can be used successfully in some hard-to-treat cases.

 White Line Disease